Logos and uniforms of the Los Angeles Lakers: 2018–present

 For the 2017–18 season, Nike took over the league's uniform contracts and the NBA did away with the "home" and "away" uniform designation.
 The Lakers white jersey became the team's "Association" jersey (named as such because every NBA team has a white jersey), the gold became the "Icon" jersey, and the purple became the "Statement" jersey that each team has.

-In addition, Nike has a "City" uniform that pays tribute to each team's local culture and heritage.
-The Lakers' "City" uniforms are known as the "Lore Series" designed to honor its greatest players.
-In the 2017–18 season, their "City" uniform paid tribute to Kobe Bryant.
-The following season, the Lakers unveiled a new "Lore Series" uniform focusing on Magic Johnson.
-For the 2019–20 "Lore Series" uniform, the Lakers honored Shaquille O'Neal.
-For the 2020–21 "Lore Series" uniform, the Lakers looked back in the past and honored Elgin Baylor in their first years in Los Angeles before switching to purple and gold.